mshrm-studio/dream-nouns/README.md

-# Dream-Nouns
+# Dream-Nouns :heart_eyes:

 A way to get a little extra chance for your most desired Noun to get generated.

-## Contracts
+## Contracts :page_facing_up:

 ### Dream Nouns Contract

-A token issued upon stake and burned with the withdrawal of that stake
+Offers the following functionality:

+- Allows users to be able to upload their dream noun (either all 5 traits can be provided or as little as only 1)
+- Allows us to be able to try to find a registered matched dream noun at noun o'clock
+- Allows us to settle and create new auction for a desired noun if there is a match
+- Allows for the get of dream noun data
+- Allows for the get of dream noun probability
+- Allows for the get of when it is noun o'clock

-## Test Dapps
+## Test Dapps :construction:

 Deployed for testing.